-The information contained in this table summarises key product features and is not intended to replace any Agreement Terms.
+The information contained in this table summarises key product features and is not intended to replace any terms and conditions.

 Allocation of payments